cockroachdb/docs/v19.2/multi-region-application.md

 toc: true
 ---

 This page walks you through developing a multi-region application.
-It is the fourth section of the [Develop and Deploy a Multi-Region Web Application](multi-region-overview.html) guide.
+It is the fourth section of the [Develop and Deploy a Multi-Region Web Application](multi-region-overview.html) tutorial.

 ## Before you begin

-Before you begin this section, complete the previous section of the guide, [Set Up a Virtual Environment for Developing Multi-Region Applications](multi-region-setup.html).
-After you set up the database and development environment, you should be ready to look at the example application source code.
+Before you begin this section, complete the previous section of the tutorial, [Set Up a Virtual Environment for Developing Multi-Region Applications](multi-region-setup.html).

 ## Project structure